infinityCorporation/sbp-python-betfinder/README.txt

  production.
  Consider how multiline bets may be added to this script.
 There is a possibility that they may require their own script to more accurately and efficiently analyze the data.
+ Error handling is needed in specific locations.
+The pull from the api needs to be checked for correct form.
+The main loops need to check to make sure that what they are looking for exists.
+ There should be some form of error handling on the storage saving as well.